To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 Jolene went on to say that her daughter was transferred from a local hospital in Marietta, OH to Nationwide Children’s Hospital in Columbus, OH.
-For those of you who aren’t aware of the geography of Ohio, Columbus is about a two hour drive from Marietta.
-She also stated that the Columbus Hospital confirmed her diagnosis and informed her that the treatment could take weeks or months.
+For those of you who aren’t aware of the geography of Ohio, Columbus is about a two-hour drive from Marietta.
+She also stated that Columbus Hospital confirmed her diagnosis and informed her that the treatment could take weeks or months.

 To this day, Jolene remains grateful for the services provided by the Ronald McDonald House Charities.
 “The Ronald McDonald House will always have a special place in my heart because they gave us a place to stay, they showed us so much kindness and ultimately they gave us HOPE!”

 Since 1974 Ronald McDonald House Charites have helped millions of families with sick children.
 To read more about the organization, or if you’d like to donate, check out their website.